 I also recommend investing in a car seat that offers side-impact protection.
 Look for features such as an adjustable head support, and deep side and head wings made out of energy-absorbent material to minimize lateral head movement in a crash.
 To see examples of seats with side impact crash protection features, visit child passenger safety pioneer Britax USA.

 2. Get a safety check.
 It is estimated that at least 80 percent of all car seats are installed and used incorrectly.
 The National Highway Traffic Safety Administration’s site offers a list of child safety seat inspection stations by ZIP code.
-Also, be sure to have a certified CPS technician check your child’s seat.
+Also, be sure to have a certified CPS technician check your child’s seat and make sure it’s in line with Michigan’s car seat safety guidelines.

 4. Pack a medicine bag.
 Remember to pack fever reducers (such as Tylenol and/or Motrin), a thermometer and any medications your little one is currently taking.
 Also, pack practical items such as cotton balls, cotton swabs and the shampoo/wash you typically use, so you don’t have to rely on the availability of hotel freebies.